Why does everyone love Vanguard so much?

 But who knows: you might be like a Samsung user… willing to defy the masses in order to try something new – and potentially better value.

-Now that the laws have changed around Stocks & Shares ISAs, you’re able to test platforms with more freedom, rather than being forced to stick with one broker for the entire financial year.
+Now that the laws have changed around stocks & shares ISAs, you're able to test platforms with more freedom, rather than being forced to stick with one broker for the entire financial year.

 Using an auto-enrolled work-based pension?